WholeWhale/BasicGTMCross-domainTracking/README.md

 |sample.wholewhale.com  |   UA-XXXX321|
 |ie.wholewhale.com   |      UA-XXXX231|

-* Auto-Link Domains:
-This variable makes it easy to edit how many URL domains we need to account for like in the Cross-domain GA Property ID.
-In this case you only need to provide a **comma separated** list of URLS: `www.wholewhale.com,sample.wholewhale.com,ie.wholewhale.com`
+* Auto-Link Domains: (*updates in this variable are necessary*) This variable makes it easy to edit how many URL domains we need to account for in the Cross-domain GA Property ID.
+To edit, you only need to provide a **comma separated** list of URLS: ie. `www.wholewhale.com,sample.wholewhale.com,ie.wholewhale.com, app.someotherurlweown.org`

 ### Triggers
-If not very acquainted with GTM.
-Triggers are like sensors (commonly called "listeners")whose solely job is to check if an action has been performed on the page by a visitor and let GTM know that the tags related to it can be executed.
-Each Trigger relates to an action and it contains certain requirements for it to accept it (called "rules").
+Triggers are like sensors (commonly called "listeners")whose sole job is to check if an action has been performed on site and let GTM know that the tags related to that trigger can be executed.
+Each Trigger relates to an action and contains certain requirements in order to fire (called "rules").

-* 15 Second Timer: It checks if a visitor has been on the site for 15 seconds
+* 15 Second Timer: Fires if a visitor has been on the site for at least 15 seconds
-* All Clicks: It checks if anything on the page has been clicked
+* All Clicks: Fires if anything on the page has been clicked
-* All LinksL: It checks if any links have been clicked
+* All Links: Fires if any link has been clicked
-* All Outbound Links: it checks if any links outside of the site (AKA that have a different hostname)
+* All Outbound Links: Fires if any link to an external site has been clicked(so, any link that does not contain your website's hostname) *for this to properly work, you will need to update the second rule under the `trigger fires on` where it says `yoursite.org`.
+You will need to change it for your site's hostname
-* Form Submissions: it checks if a form has been filled and sent
+* Form Submissions: Fires if a form has been properly filled out and submitted
-* PDF Click: Checks on clicks to PDF downloadable content
+* PDF Click: Fires on clicks to PDF downloadable content
-* Scroll Depth: It listents for difenrent percentage ranges that the user had scrolled through the page
+* Scroll Depth: Fires when users reach difenrent percentage ranges through the page

 ### Tags